 A Huge Day for Personal Milestones

-Syl Apps scored his 100th NHL goal, on Feb.
+Syl Apps scored his 100th NHL goal on Feb.
 21, 1942, in the Maple Leafs’ 4-3 win against the visiting Brooklyn Americans.
-He scored a total of 201 goals and 432 points during his 10-season career in Toronto.
+He scored 201 goals and 432 points during his 10-season career in Toronto.

 On the same night Hull joined him in the 500-goal club, Howe had an assist in the Detroit Red Wings’ 7-5 win at the Maple Leafs.
 This made him the first player in league history to have at least 50 points in 21 seasons.

-On that same night, Mike Bullard scored the 250th goal of his career, in the Calgary Flames’ 3-3 tie with the Blackhawks.
-Before his retirement in 1992, he scored 329 goals during his 14-season career with the Pittsburgh Penguins, Flames, Blues, Philadelphia Flyers and Maple Leafs.
+That same night, Mike Bullard scored the 250th goal of his career in the Calgary Flames’ 3-3 tie with the Blackhawks.
+Before his retirement in 1992, he scored 329 goals during his 14-season career with the Pittsburgh Penguins, Flames, Blues, Philadelphia Flyers, and Maple Leafs.

 Doug Gilmour scored two goals, including the 300th of his career, on Feb.
 21, 1994, as the Maple Leafs won 6-4 at the Kings.

 Meanwhile, on that same night in New York, Keith Acton played in his 1,000th career game as the Islanders shut out the Washington Capitals 4-0.